AshrinJose/uae-govt-navigator/README.md

 ## Features

+- **Document upload** — drop a PDF/DOCX offer letter, contract, or government letter; the agent extracts the situation from it
 - Life-event input with quick-pick prompts and contextual follow-ups
-- Fit-for-purpose roadmap: authority, documents, fee, time, where to do it, official link, dependencies
+- Roadmap per step: authority, documents, fee, time, where to do it (portal **and** typing centre), official link, dependencies
 - Emirate selector (Abu Dhabi / Dubai / Other) and bilingual output (English / Arabic / Both)
 - Follow-up chatbot scoped to the generated plan
 - AEGOV-inspired UAE government design, dark mode